-This module will improve the students' knowledge of contemporary Russian, imparting the following skills: writing, reading, speaking and listening
+This module increase the student knowledge of contemporary Russian, imparting the following skills: writing, reading, speaking and listening.

-A wide range of activities are undertaken, such as practical language exercises, work into and from Russian and vocabulary-building activities.
+A wide range of activities are undertaken, such as practical language exercises, work into and out of Russian and vocabulary-building activities.
 This will be delivered by commercially produced and in-house language materials from a variety of sources.

-Students who successfully complete the module should feel that they have an advanced command of Russian, and should be able to proceed to Russian Studies for Advanced Students 2.
+Students who successfully complete the module should feel that they have a solid command of Russian.